top of page

 All Posts

-Children - Part 1 (An Asylum Tale)
+Children - Part 1 (Asylum Chapter 9)

 With Auld Lang Syne still ringing round her head, Katie stepped up the kerb, misjudged the height and tripped.
 She reached out for the nearby lamppost to steady herself, missed, and crunched hard onto the pavement.
 ‘All acquaintances have forgotten me now,’ she slurred as she crawled to the streetlight and pulled herself to her feet.
 She was successful on the third attempt.
 She bent over to look at the damage.
 Blood dribbled from a cut on her knee but thankfully the multipl

-Rescue Mission (An Asylum Interlude)
+Rescue Mission (Asylum First Interlude)

 A wave thundered against the prow of the boat, pitching the small craft upwards and throwing Badger to the deck.
 To steady herself, she clutched at the nearest thing she could find.
 However, her fellow gnome, Mallet, was not secured and together they tumbled across the floor as the sea bounced and jostled beneath the boat.
 The gnomes rolled around wildly.
 Mallet appeared to be made of nothing but knees and elbows.
 Another wave crashed into the side of the boat, sending it in